contiki-ng/homebrew-contiki-ng-arm/README.md

-# homebrew-arm
+# homebrew-contiki-ng-arm-gcc

-This repository contains the GNU Toolchain for ARM Embedded Processors as formulae for [Homebrew](http://brew.sh).
+This repository contains the [contiki-ng](https://github.com/contiki-ng/contiki-ng) compatible GNU Toolchain for ARM Embedded Processors as formulae for [Homebrew](http://brew.sh).

 ## About